HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Interventions orales récentes

+Keynote address at the 21st research colloquium for the theory and history of photography, Folkwang University of the Arts, Essen, Germany, Jan.
+27, 2026

 “The Camera’s Fuel: Petroleum Extraction in 1920s Los Angeles Photography,” Conference “Extractive Natures / Natures of Extraction,” Centre for Environmental Humanities, University of Bristol, Nov.
 6, 2025

 “Landscape and Power: Constructing California Environmentalism through the Camera,” Annual Congress of the French Association for American Studies (AFEA), Aix-en-Provence, May 24, 2024

-“'I know what I'm doing' - Female Empowerment and Gendered Ideas of Photography in the Transatlantic Camera Club Network,” Keynote for the conference “Love and Lenses: Photographic Couples, Gender Relationships, and Transatlantic Networks,” Maison Française d'Oxford & Rothermore American Institute, Oxford, UK, Oct.
+Keynote address for the conference “Love and Lenses: Photographic Couples, Gender Relationships, and Transatlantic Networks,” Maison Française d'Oxford & Rothermore American Institute, Oxford, UK, Oct.
 12, 2023

 “Women Photographers in the West Coast Camera Club Environment,” Cascadia Art Museum, Seattle, Aug.
 30, 2023